cwinpy/cwinpy/docs/hierarchical.rst

    reasonably large dynamic range of possible hyperparameters (spanning several orders of magnitude) and the finite sampling of posteriors over that range.

-   It is therefore, for the moment, recommended to use the numerically evaluted integral based on KDEs of the posteriors.
+   It is therefore, for the moment, recommended to use the numerically evaluated integral based on KDEs of the posteriors.

 Available distributions